FlorescuAndrei/29-Concurrency/README.md

 .sleep()
 .interrupt() - wake from sleep()
-.join() – when we join thread1 with thread2, thread 1 will wait for thread2 to terminate and then will continue to execute.
-If thread1 never terminates, to avoid blocking we add a time for thread2 to start if time is elapsed.
+.join() – when we join thread1 with thread2, thread 1 will wait for thread2 to terminate, or specified time to pass and then will continue to execute.

 sleep(), interrupt() an join() are methods from the Thread class.